Testabro/academy-forest/README.md

 - Fix one problem.
 Don't try to tackle multiple issues at once.
 - Limit the scope.
 Here maybe < 10 minutes per change :)
 - Use commits.
-When PR feels a little big, it changes were split into logical groups using git commits.
+When PR felt a little big, changes were split into logical groups using git commits.

 ## Prerequisite:
    Python 3.10 - needed because of the use of match-case statements